arlyon/async-stripe/README.md

 - **Flexible HTTP Clients**: Supports `tokio` and `async-std` runtimes with `native-tls` and `rustls` backends.

+> ⏰ **1.0 Alpha Notice**: We are still expecting a few breaking changes before RC.
+We recommend using the [Migration Guide](MIGRATION.md) when upgrading from 0.x versions.

 ## 🚀 Quick Start

-Here’s a quick example of how to create a new Stripe Customer.
+Here's a quick example of how to create a new Stripe Customer.

 **1. Add dependencies to your `Cargo.toml`:**